vcunat/knot-resolver/daemon/bindings/net.rst

    Listen on addresses; port and flags are optional.
    The addresses can be specified as a string or device, or a list of addresses (recursively).
-   The command can be given multiple times, but note that it silently skips any addresses that have already been bound.
+   The command can be given multiple times, but repeating an address-port combination is an error.

    If you specify port 853, ``kind = 'tls'`` by default.